 If we are unsuccessful in accomplishing these objectives, we may not be able to successfully develop and commercialize our or other product candidates, and our business will suffer.

-The ongoing COVID-19 pandemic and actions taken in response to it have resulted and may continue to result in disruptions to our business operations, which could have a material adverse effect on our business.
+The ongoing COVID-19 pandemic and actions taken in response to it may result in additional disruptions to our business operations, which could have a material adverse effect on our business.